Rafael Manzano Prize for New Traditional Architecture

 Homo Faber is a project carried out by Francisco Azconegui Morán and Mónica Martín Sisí.
 They have over thirty years of teaching and professional experience and focus their professional activity on the restoration and diffusion of ideas related to traditional building crafts.
 Their aim is to transmit the good work carried out in the past to be able to achieve good results in the present, by carrying out correct rehabilitations and by building new healthy homes, which are also both beautiful and sustainable.

-Other initiatives which INTBAU Spain collaborates or has collaborated with
+Other initiatives with which INTBAU Spain collaborates or has collaborated